A personal note from Brad Thompson:

 Brad then pressed CMS through a citizens petition asking that the coverage process be more transparent and objective.
 Eventually CMS published a revised process that sought to bring greater transparency and predictability to their coverage decision-making.

 On behalf of medical device companies and trade associations.

 Prior to 2000, if any party disagreed with a coverage decision in the Medicare program, their only option was to appeal an individual claim filed by and through an individual beneficiary.
 Further complicating the problem, when an appellant achieved a favorable decision on appeal, that appellate decision carried no weight in other proceedings.
 So if a provider or a manufacturer opposed a coverage decision generally, they were forced to fight every single individual Medicare claim essentially forever.

-Mr. Thompson and others asked that Congress create an appeal procedure that would allow an appropriate stakeholder to appeal a coverage policy developed either by a Medicare contractor or by CMS.
+Brad and others asked that Congress create an appeal procedure that would allow an appropriate stakeholder to appeal a coverage policy developed either by a Medicare contractor or by CMS.
 Congress agreed, and enacted policy appeals in the Medicare, Medicaid and SCHIP Benefit Improvement and Protection Act of 2000 (BIPA).
-Mr. Thompson then worked with CMS to develop appropriate implementing regulations.
+Brad then worked with CMS to develop appropriate implementing regulations.

 1997 to 2001 – Regulation of Simple Diagnostics Under CLIA

 On behalf the Indiana Medical Device Manufacturers Council, and a variety of diagnostic device manufacturers and other medical device and diagnostic trade groups.